CuiH/Blog/_posts/2017-07-24-Reverse a Singly Linked List.md

 }
 ```

-## Continuously Inserting the Next Node of the Head of Original List After the Head of the New List
+## Continuously inserting the next node of the head of the original list after the head of the new list
 We need to construct a `helper node` in this case, and link it to the head of the original list.
 Then we keep inserting the `next node of the original list` after the `helper node`, until the next node of the original list is `null`.
 Now the `next node of the helper node` is the head of the reversed list.
 The algorithm is like:

-1. Initialization: Construct the helper node `newHead`, and link it to the head of the original list
+1. Initialization: construct the helper node `newHead`, and link it to the head of the original list.
 ![](/assets/images/0905/4-0.png)

-2. Enter the loop: `temp` points to the next node of `head`
+2. Enter the loop: `temp` points to the next node of `head`.
 ![](/assets/images/0905/4-1.png)

 3. Insertion: set `head.next` to the next node of `temp`; set `temp.next` to the next node of `newHead`; set `newHead.next` to `temp`.
-Now we have inserted the next node of `head` to the position right after the `newHead`
+Now we have inserted the next node of `head` to the position right after the `newHead`.
 ![](/assets/images/0905/4-2.png)

-4. Begin the next loop, and operate like process #2 and process #3
+4. Begin the next loop, and handle like process #2 and process #3.
 ![](/assets/images/0905/4-3.png)

 5. Loop until the next node of `head` is `null`.
-Now the next node of `newHead` is the head of the reversed list
+Now the next node of `newHead` is the head of the reversed list.
 ![](/assets/images/0905/4-4.png)

-The key point of the algorithm is that, `newHead` and `head` always point to the same nodes, and what do is to move the node after the `head` to the next position of `newHead`.
+The key point of this algorithm is: `newHead` and `head` always point to the same node, and move the node after the `head` to the next position of `newHead`.
 The code is as follows:

 ```java
 public Node reverseSinglyLinkedList4(Node head) {